epasseto/First-Udacity-Datascience-Blog/README.md

+# Stack Overflow Survey 2011 vs 2020

-# First-Udacity-Datascience-Blog
+## First-Udacity-Datascience-Blog README

 ---

 My first blog, for **Udacity Datascience course**, first commitment.

+Version 1.1 07/21/2021

 This commitment is part of my project for automatically processing data and taking some results.